VishnuJha100/InstaLocal/README.md

 # InstaLocal
-# Local Stores Marketplace
+# Local Stores Marketplace (In progress)

-A full-stack e-commerce platform where local stores can register, manage their inventory, and sell products.
+A FullStack e-commerce platform where local stores can register, manage their inventory, and sell products.
 Customers can browse nearby shops, place orders, and leave reviews.

 ---

 ## Tech Stack

-### **Frontend**
-- React.js
-- Tailwind CSS

 ### **Backend**
 - Node.js